 The significance of the recent Court of Appeal decisions in ANJ and in Twiss, Christopher James Hans is that there will be a more balanced approach towards division of assets.
 The wife can no longer claim an ‘uplift’ for her indirect contributions.
 Neither can the husband say that his direct contributions are more important.
 The Court of Appeal has made it clear that both direct and indirect contributions are equally important factors in division of assets.

-For more information on this, contact PKWA LAW PRACTICE LLC at tel 6854-3100 or visit our Family Website at http://www.sgdivorcelawyer.sg/.
-Or you may wish to contact Mr LIM CHONG BOON and Ms DOROTHY TAN at 6397-6100.
+For more information on this, contact PKWA LAW at tel 6854-5336 or visit our Family Law website at http://www.sgdivorcelawyer.sg/.

 PKWA Law is one of Singapore's largest family law firms specialising in Family Law, Divorce, Wills and Probate.Our specialist Family Lawyers are consistently named as leading Singapore family lawyers by respected legal publications such as Asian Legal Business, Doyle's Guide and Singapore Business Review.